Fireinthesky1/FPGA_SAP_CPU/README.md

-# NES_Clone
+# FPGA_SAP_CPU
- A clone of NES hardware written in VHDL
+ An 8 bit cpu that is as simple as possible written in VHDL for use with FPGA.

 # Objectives
  1) Construct a ALU